 The Monument Serves as a Renowned Whale Watching Spot Every Winter

-If your visit happens to coincide with the winter months, there’s a chance you can see migrating whales from the whale lookout.
-The whale lookout is within walking distance of the monument and features educational facts about whales.
-There’s also some whale art and excellent views of a kelp forest below.
+If your visit coincides with the winter months, you may be able to see migrating whales from the whale lookout.
+The lookout is within walking distance of the monument and features educational facts about whales.
+It also features some whale art and excellent views of a kelp forest below.

 These Pacific gray whales have traveled from the Arctic to Baja, California.
 Each January or February, a Whale Watching Weekend festival is located at Cabrillo National Monument.